open-sauced/guestbook/README.md

      }
      ```

-   - Add yourself manually to the guestbook by updating this information:
+   - Add yourself manually to the guest book by updating this information:

      - **login**: Your GitHub's username.
      - **name**: Your name.
      - **avatar_url**: URL to your avatar on GitHub.

-       In your browser, copy and paste the link of your GitHub profile, append `.png` at the end — for example, `https://github.com/USER_NAME.png` — and click enter.
+       In your browser, copy and paste the link of your GitHub profile, append `.png` at the end (for example, `https://github.com/USER_NAME.png`), and click enter.
 Copy and paste the link here.

      - **profile**: Link to your website (if you include it in your GitHub profile) **or** your GitHub profile.
      - **contribution**: Type of your contributions.

-       Refer to the type (in the first column) in this [emoji key and contribution types](https://allcontributors.org/docs/en/emoji-key) to fill this value.
+       Refer to the types (in the first column) in this [emoji key and contribution types](https://allcontributors.org/docs/en/emoji-key) to fill the values.

+       ⚠️ **You have to strictly use the types in the list to avoid breaking the whole project.**

        The result would be like this: